-Elizabeth Bradfield, Founder and Editor-in-Chief, is the author of Once Removed (Persea, 2015), Approaching Ice (Persea, 2010) and Interpretive Work (Arktoi Books/Red Hen Press, 2008).
+Elizabeth Bradfield, Founder and Editor-in-Chief, is the author of Toward Antarctica, Once Removed, Approaching Ice, and Interpretive Work.
 Her work has appeared in The New Yorker, Poetry, The Atlantic Monthly, Orion and elsewhere (www.ebradfield.com).
-Liz, who lives on Cape Cod, works as a naturalist, is an Associate Professor of the Practice of English at Brandeis University.
+Liz, who lives on Cape Cod, divides her time between work as a naturalist and an Associate Professor of the Practice of English at Brandeis University.
 Why Broadsided?
 Well, the idea of literary/visual collaboration has always fired her up.
 Also, it was pretty hard to put your hands on a literary journal in Anchorage, where she was living when she dreamed up the project.
 She wants poems out in the world, escaping their perfect-bound covers.

-Alexandra Teague, Senior Editor, is the author of the novel The Principles Behind Flotation (Skyhorse, 2017) and two books of poetry—Or What We’ll Call Desire, The Wise and Foolish Builders (Persea, 2015) and Mortal Geography (Persea, 2010), winner of the 2009 Lexi Rudnitsky Prize and 2010 California Book Award.
-She is also co-editor, with Brian Clements and Dean Rader, of the forthcoming anthology Bullets into Bells: Poets and Citizens Respond to Gun Violence in the U.S. (Beacon 2017).
-The recipient of a Stegner Fellowship and a National Endowment for the Arts Fellowship, Alexandra is an Associate Professor in the MFA program at University of Idaho.
+Alexandra Teague, Senior Editor, is the author of the novel The Principles Behind Flotation and three books of poetry—Or What We’ll Call Desire, The Wise and Foolish Builders, and Mortal Geography, winner of the 2009 Lexi Rudnitsky Prize and 2010 California Book Award.
+She is also co-editor, with Brian Clements and Dean Rader, of the anthology Bullets into Bells: Poets and Citizens Respond to Gun Violence in the U.S. The recipient of a Stegner Fellowship and a National Endowment for the Arts Fellowship, Alexandra is a Professor in the MFA program at University of Idaho.
 Alexandra joined the Broadsided editorial team in 2010.

 Sean Hill, Editor, is the author of Dangerous Goods (Milkweed, 2014) and Blood Ties & Brown Liquor (UGA Press, 2008).
 His various fellowships and grants include fellowships from Cave Canem, The MacDowell Colony, and, most recently, a Stegner Fellowship from Stanford University.
 His poems have appeared or are forthcoming in Callaloo, Ploughshares, Tin House, and numerous other journals as well as in several anthologies, including Black Nature: Four Centuries of African American Nature Poetry.
 He currently teaches at the University of Alaska, Fairbanks.
 More information, as well as poems, can be found at his website: www.seanhill.org.
 Sean was a Broadsided editor from 2009-2016 and became a consulting editor in 2016.